Skip to content

 self.pins["ls_1"].on()

-if not self.menu and self.button_states.get(BUTTON_TYPES["DOWN"]):
+if self.pins and self.button_states.get(BUTTON_TYPES["DOWN"]):

 self.button_states.clear()